Turkish Armed Forces: Military bases and soldiers stationed abroad

-As of February 2021, Turkey has at least over 60,000+ military personnel stationed outside its territory.
+As of February 2021, Turkey has at least over 50,000+ military personnel stationed outside its territory.
 The only military base stationed permanently abroad, regardless of the organizations that are members of Turkey, which has been temporarily holding troops several times abroad due to its responsibilities arising from many international political members, particularly NATO membership, is the Cyprus Turkish Peace Force Command.
-The military bases of the Turkish Armed Forces in Qatar, Syria, Somalia and Bashiqa, among an unknown amount of other bases internationally, are currently active.
+The military bases of the Turkish Armed Forces in Qatar, Syria, Somalia and Bashiqa, among an unknown number of other bases internationally, are currently active.
 It was announced in 2017 that Turkey would start working on establishing a research base in Antarctica.

 According to a study conducted in England, Turkey has the largest deployment of international troops after the United States, with an estimated strength of at least 60,000+ military personnel stationed outside of the borders of Turkey.
 This means that 1 in 6 of the active military troops of Turkey (which is estimated to be 355,200 in 2020) are deployed outside of the borders of the country.

-The Republic of Turkey currently has a military presence in 14 countries spanning 3 continents;
+Turkey currently has a military presence in the following countries;